When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Make Use Of Audio Books

-You don’t have to shell out money for expensive books and recordings to make use of audio books.
+You don’t have to shell out money for expensive books and recordings to make use of audiobooks.
 You can read aloud to your child and make your own recording of a book you already own.

-Most of these come with a printable version of the book so you can follow along.
+Many of these come with a printable version of the book so you can follow along.

 • Create a book to go with a recording they already have.
 You can make comic books together, use favorite songs, or even write the script of a favorite movie or TV show.